mendix/docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 ### 9.1 Micro- And Nanoflow Editor

-{{% alert color="info" %}}
-Logic editors (microflows, nanoflows, and rules) were redesigned as beta from Studio Pro 10.4.0.
-The redesigned logic editors were released for GA in Studio Pro 10.6.0.
-{{% /alert %}}

 In Studio Pro 10.4 and 10.5, only the **Use the Beta version as the default editor** setting is shown.
-When this setting is enabled, the beta logic editors will become the default editors for all your microflows, nanoflows, and rules.
+When this setting is enabled, the modern logic editors (as a beta feature) will become the default editors for all your microflows, nanoflows, and rules.

 In Studio Pro 10.6, only the **Enable switching to the Classic version of the editor** setting is shown.
 When this setting is enabled, you will be able to see the toggle to switch between the **Classic** and **Modern** version in your logic editors.